pybites/challenges/16/clamytoe/README.md

 to find a bug, please let me know.

 ## Installation
-To install the app and try it out yourself, do the following from the commandline:
+To install the app and try it out yourself, do the following from the command line:

     cd <project-dir>
     git clone https://github.com/clamytoe/challenges.git